What Happens When You Withdraw Retirement Funds Early?

 The penalty increases to 25% if you take the distribution from a SIMPLE IRA within two years of the date you first began participating in the plan.

-Exceptions to the Rules: IRAs
+Exceptions for IRAs

 - You had a "direct rollover" to your new retirement account by way of a trustee-to-trustee transfer.